 The bottom line is, I believe that getting to optimal health, abundant energy and the body of your dreams is a lot easier than you’ve probably been led to believe.

 My approach has always been to make it easy and achievable.
 To focus on the fundamentals and allow some room to maneuver.

 Because let’s face it – if you feel s*** about your diet, you won’t stick to it.
 And you won’t enjoy it.

 And life is supposed to be about enjoyment, fun, being at peace and at one with your body.
 Not fighting it, fighting cravings, feeling restricted and feeling deprived.

 My Simple Rules Around Animal Protein

-This is how I coach everyone I work with in my Alkaline Base Camp coaching program and the simple approach is this:
+This is how I coach everyone I work with who are in my Alkaline Base Camp coaching program and the simple approach is this:

 If you follow this rule, your budget stays the same, but your quality of meat increases, the nutrient content of the meat (being higher quality) increases, the volume goes down and presumably the taste goes up (I have been vegetarian/vegan since I was 14 so it’s hard to know!).

 And importantly, the ethical treatment of the animal goes up as much as possible.

 A lot of folks want to retain the meat in their diet for the protein, with the question “without it, where will I get my protein?”.